British Values Statement

 - Tolerance of those of different faiths and beliefs

 At Our Lady of Lourdes Catholic Primary School we are committed to serving our community and local area.
-We see British Values linking closely with Gospel Values, upon which we build all we do.
+We see British Values linking closely with Gospel Values and the school's Core Values, upon which we build all we do.